A Field Guide to Getting Lost

 “The people thrown into other cultures go through something of the anguish of the butterfly, whose body must disintegrate and reform more than once in its life cycle.”

 Losing something is usually bad.
 Losing an identity, Losing a heirloom, and Losing a relative are all deep and effective forms of loss.
-The question Solnit wants us to grapple with is when those things have found their place, and you are dealing with the aftermaths.
+The question Solnit wants us to grapple with is when those things have found their place and you are dealing with the aftermaths.
 Does something else replace it?
 Did the loss take a piece of you?
-How will you transform in the wake of loss?
-3
+How will you transform in the wake of loss?3

-I will end the blog by asking you to ponder some questions I have myself.
+I will end the blog by asking you to ponder some questions I have myself:

-What things can you lose without losing you?
-What things can’t you lose without losing you?
-Are you lost?
+- What things can you lose without losing you?

-Pre-read Predictions
+Pre-read Predictions4

 I want to speculate about the contents of the book as I have been in that state of being lost many times myself.
-So, I know a thing or two.
-I also have really bad object permanence.

 I think the author will speak on being lost as positive more than negative.
-Being lost is not always a bad thing and can be employed in fact very positively.
+Being lost is not always a bad thing and can be employed, in fact, very positively.
 Staying lost is a different story, though.

 “And there’s another art of being at home in the unknown, so that being in its midst isn’t cause for panic or suffering, of being at home with being lost.”